5ubh4d45/ibm_skills-expressBookReviews/README.md

 ## **Protected Endpoints**
 ***PROTECTED_BASE_URL***: **"/customer/auth/*"**

-- **"/review/:isbn"** - PUT - Add or Edit review for a book by ISBN by the current logged in customer/user
+- **"/review/:isbn?review={review text}"** - PUT - Add or Edit review for a book by ISBN by the current logged in customer/user.
+The review data shoud be sent through the query parameters as follows:
+    - review

 - **"/review/:isbn"** - DELETE - Delete review for a book by ISBN by the current logged in customer/user